twidi/streamdeckfs/README.md

 - default line width, if not defined, is 1
 - default "fill" is not set, i.e., by default, when not defining any color/width, you'll have a thin white line
 - colors ("outline" and "fill") can be set as a name, a simple hexadecimal value (#RRGGBB), or a hexadecimal value with opacity (#RRGGBBAA)
+- angles can be expressed in degrees (from 0 to 360, but can be negative or more than 360, 0 is at midnight) or in percents (100%=360 degrees)

 #### Kind "points"